TwitchSolvesCube/TwitchSolvesCubeV2/README.md

 https://id.twitch.tv/oauth2/authorize?client_id=<CLIENT_ID>&redirect_uri=<REDIRECT_URI>&response_type=code&scope=chat:read+chat:edit+whispers:edit+whispers:read+channel:moderate+moderator:read:followers
 ```

+On first run you will need to rename your file in the tokenData variable in twitchServer.js.
+After the first run it will create your tokens.*.json file.
+Now use this generated json to be read from.

 ## How to create `config.json`
-Paste in your clientId and clientSecret.
+Paste in your clientId, clientSecret, and channelName you want to connect to.

 ## Setting Up Dev Enviroment
 Run line by line